phoenixvc/PhoenixVC-Website/docs/DEPLOYMENT.md

 ## FAQ

-For answers to common questions about deployment, authentication, and regional availability for Azure Static Web Apps, please refer to our [FAQ](docs/FAQ.md) document.
+For answers to common questions about deployment, authentication, and regional availability for Azure Static Web Apps, please refer to our [FAQ](docs/FAQ.md).

+---